napari/napari/README.md

 ![image](resources/screenshot-nD-image.png)

 You can draw lines and polygons on an image, including selection and adjustment of shapes and vertices, and control over fill and stroke color.
-Run `examples/add_shapes.py` to generate the following example.
+Run `examples/add_shapes.py` to generate and interact with the following example.

 ![image](resources/screenshot-add-shapes.png)

 You can also paint pixel-wise labels, useful for creating masks for segmentation, and fill in closed regions using the paint bucket.
-Run `examples/labels-0-2d.py` to generate the following example.
+Run `examples/labels-0-2d.py` to generate and interact with the following example.

 ![image](resources/screenshot-add-labels.png)